Jarret Stoll: Junior

 While playing in Kootenay, Stoll went through the NHL draft process twice.
-In his initial year of eligibility, he was selected by the Calgary Flames 46th overall in the 2000 NHL Entry Draft, but was unable to come to terms with the team.
+In his initial year of eligibility, he was selected by the Calgary Flames 46th overall in the 2000 NHL entry draft, but was unable to come to terms with the team.
 The Flames arranged a trade to the Toronto Maple Leafs, who thought they had made arrangements to have a contract signed by the appropriate deadline, but their fax to NHL headquarters did not make it in time.
-Stoll ended up re-entering the 2002 NHL Entry Draft, where he was selected by the Edmonton Oilers 36th overall.
+Stoll ended up re-entering the 2002 NHL entry draft, where he was selected by the Edmonton Oilers 36th overall.

 Also during his junior career, Stoll twice represented his country at the World Junior Hockey Championships, in 2001 and 2002, winning bronze and silver medals respectively.
 In 2002, Stoll was named captain for Team Canada.

 Professional

 Edmonton Oilers

 After completing his junior career with Kootenay, Stoll entered the Oilers system, and suited up for the Hamilton Bulldogs of the American Hockey League (AHL) in 2002–03.
 During the season, he received his first call-up to the Oilers and played in his first four NHL games, registering an assist as his first career point.
 In 2003–04, he skated with the Oilers full-time.
 During the lock-out season of 2004-05, Stoll returned to the AHL to play with the Edmonton Roadrunners.

 Stoll resumed playing with the Oilers during the 2005–06 season.
 During a game against the Vancouver Canucks on February 4, 2006, Stoll set an Oilers record by winning 21 of 22 faceoffs (95.45%) taken.
-The 2005–06 season marked Stoll's first Stanley Cup playoffs appearance, highlighted by his game-winning goal in overtime of Game 3 of the Western Conference Quarter-finals against the Detroit Red Wings.
+The 2005–06 season marked Stoll's first Stanley Cup playoffs appearance, highlighted by his game-winning goal in overtime of game three of the Western Conference Quarter-final against the Detroit Red Wings.
 Entering the 2007–08 season, Stoll was named one of the Oilers alternate captains for the team's road games.